Rising number of lithium battery incidents on airplanes worry pilots, flight attendants

 There's also some confusion regarding FAA policy.

-One regional commuter airline told CBS News it "has FAA approved containment bags installed on each aircraft."
+One regional commuter airline told Now News it "has FAA approved containment bags installed on each aircraft."

 They may have the bags, but the FAA offers no such approval.